MoriEdan/cheat-scripts/linux/bash/bash-scripting.md

 <h4>Bash operators and variables<br></h4>
 <pre>
-$?   #bash environment variable that holds the exit code of the last command<br>
+$?   #bash environment variable that holds the exit code of the last command

 -lt (<)
 -gt (>)